chriskonnertz/Jobs/README.md

 ### The cool down time span

-Per default (as long as the inheriting job class does do not overwrite it) the `getTimeSpan()` is a simple getter for the `timeSpan` attribute.
+Per default (as long as the inheriting job class does not overwrite it) the `getTimeSpan()` is a simple getter for the `timeSpan` attribute.
 The `timeSpan` attribute defines the duration of the job's cool down in minutes.
 For example if it is `60` minutes (= `1` hour) the job is executed once per hour (max).

 > CAUTION: The unit has been _seconds_ in older versions!